 Maybe you’re one of more than 46 million U.S. adults with a mental illness.
 Or, perhaps you just need to talk some things out, get some advice, and a safe, comfortable place to be heard.

 Unfortunately, finding and affording quality counseling that is right for you can be a huge challenge.
 Schedule challenges, money challenges, and even just finding a quality counselor you connect with all stand in the way of getting the hep you need.

 BetterHelp the biggest online therapy apps, and makes getting counseling from a licensed therapist is as easy as sending a text or email, or engaging in a video or phone chat.
-(Click here to find an online therapist now.)
+Prices start at $40/week for unlimited sessions, after a free one week trial.
+Click here to find an online therapist now.

 But how do you know if BetterHelp has the right online therapist for you?

 If you’re looking for a detailed run-through, this article goes over how BetterHelp online therapy works, the types of therapy involved, and how to get started.

 What is BetterHelp?

 BetterHelp is the largest provider of online therapy.
 They offer counseling services for individuals, couples, and teens working through depression, anxiety, grief, narcissistic personality disorder, stress, addiction, and more.
 With private communications through chat, phone, and video sessions, BetterHelp simplifies mental health treatment.

 An independent study in 2017 by the Berkeley Well-Being Institute at the University of California, Berkely, confirmed several benefits of BetterHelp’s online counseling service.
 The report states that people receiving therapy with BetterHelp saw improvement similar to in-person treatment, and that symptoms of depression were reduced overall.